-Year 7 participate as a group for Terms 1, 2 and 3.
+Year 7 participate as a group for Season 1 and 2.
 Payment for Year 7 sports will be included in the annual fees.

-- Terms 1, 2 and 3 Rotational school sport - Term 4 will follow traditional sport with the rest of the school
+- Season 1 and 2 Rotational school sport - Season 3 -Traditional sport with the rest of the school

-Students may trial for Grade Sport in Terms 1, 2, 3 and 4.
+Students may trial for Grade Sport across all seasons.
 The schedule and sports will vary from term to term.